 - We identify and train local leaders to become Business Mentors.
 As members of our staff, Business Mentors deliver business and financial literacy training, assist in crafting business plans, provide on-going mentoring during the year-long program, and help form Business Savings Groups.
 By partnering with local leaders who understand the local language, culture, customs and markets, our program is locally appropriate, cost-effective, and high impact.

 - We are committed to results.
+We rely heavily on data to continuously learn and improve our microenterprise development program and we are constantly looking for the next frontier to eliminate poverty.
 For more than a decade we’ve been measuring the poverty levels of program participants and the positive impacts of our program.
 Today, we have several on-going monitoring tools built into our program and we conduct regular, rigorous impact evaluations.
-We use the results to continuously improve our program and report our impact to staff and donors.

 - We achieve this at approximately one third of the cost per household of leading graduation models analyzed by CGAP.